 Because of my extreme disdain for the Lutheran church, for reasons such as this and this and this and this, I was recently Googling how to officially revoke my membership.
 I became a member through being baptized against my will as an infant and through being forced to attend confirmation classes and partake in a confirmation ceremony against my will as a teen.
 I know I can just stop going, and I will, but I want it to be official.
 When I looked up how to terminate my membership, I found no instructions on how to do so; all I found were articles on the tragic decline in LCMS membership in recent years.
 Taking their decline into consideration made me want to personally make their numbers fall by at least one more person, but I also looked further at the articles I found.

 I found this article, “Harrison Blames Women for Declining Membership“, particularly appalling.
-I know there are a lot of things I complain about on here, like creationism, and apologetics, and my college and family members, but this is legitimately disturbing.
+I know there are a lot of things I complain about on here, like creationism, and apologetics, and Grove City College, but this is legitimately disturbing.
 Most of it discusses the claims of the LCMS president Matthew Harrison that his salary of $252,573 is too small because the LCMS membership rate is declining.
 And Mr. Rev. Dr. Harrison believes that the decline in membership is due to women having fewer babies who will grow up and put their offering in the plate every week.
 He blames this on what could be considered any religious leader’s nightmare: women getting educations.
 He says,

 “One may, without caricature, summarize the view of (LCMS) women and their education in these studies thus: The overeducated white women of the LCMS are responsible for the denomination’s numerical decline.
 Our women get too much education, which leads them to want to work professionally, raises their aspirations for material prosperity, burdens them with student debt, makes them too persnickety in their choice of husbands, and delays their proper Christian work of child-bearing.”